SemenovAlex888/my_project/README.md

  #### Working with restaurants

- - get All Restaurants with dishes:
+ - get All Restaurants with dishes for the specified date:

-> `curl -s http://localhost:8080/my_project/user/restaurants --user user1@yandex.ru:password`
+> `curl -s http://localhost:8080/my_project/user/restaurants?date=2021-04-09 --user user1@yandex.ru:password`

  - get the voting results for the specified date: